damen/blog.njdevils.red/README.md

 ### Adding New Update Types

 1. Update database enum in migration
-2. Add validation in `Sanitizer.php`
+2. Add validation in `Sanitizer.php` (not required for image uploads; use backend file validation)
 3. Update admin form in `updates.php`
 4. Add rendering logic in `update.php` and `example.html`